 However, in June 2017, a panel of judges agreed that Ms. Elias decision was a total misinterpretation of the state law and thus it was rejected.
 In this case, Justice William E. McCarthy noted in the ruling that the legislature does not empower school district through their inspection right to control or regulate pre-kindergarten programs and operations in charter schools.

-The commissioner was then directed by the ruling to reconsider funding Success Academy upon their earlier request in a manner consistent with the decision.
 Success Academy expects an amount of $720,000 from the city.
 The state education department and city’s law department promised to review their decision despite being disappointed by the ruling made.
 Success Academy has been operational since the year 2006, and so far the network has 41 schools with over 14,000 students making it the largest charter school network in the city.